bititude/meansible/docs/meansible.md

 ### NODE JS Select how you would like to install NODE, and which version

 #### Chooose your Db
-If you want to install MONGO DB , Check the box.
+If you want to install MongoDB , Check the box.
-#### NPM GLOBAL PACAGES Which packages do you want installed globally on your VM
+#### NPM GLOBAL PACKAGES
+Which packages do you want installed globally on your VM
 ####Default PACKAGES,

 These are a list of packages you will need to install by Default.